mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 Ask groups to experiment with paper, cups or a mix of both to build a plane structure that they believe will fly furthest, fastest.

 Ask the groups to share the experience of building each plane.
 * Did the opinions expressed in the first session evaluate to true?
 * What unexpected things did you learn?
 What happen
 * What hapened when you learned something (expecting - adjustments, and sometimes big changes.)

 **Sharing Tom's story:**  In discussion about Google Glass - discussions were very intense about what text color should be, but that quick experiments quickly proved what the facts were.

-## 2. Toolchain Consdierations (Adaptability vs. Efficiency)
+## 2. Toolchain Considerations (Adaptability vs. Efficiency)

 Designing for adaptability vrs scalability or efficiency.

-### Scalability & Effeciency
+### Scalability & Effenciency

-So we have our plane bodies, in rought shape probably, but they're emerging.
+So we have our plane bodies, in rough shape probably, but they're emerging.
 And now we need to actually decide now to fly these things.
 We have elastic bands, remaining paper cups perhaps - some clothes pins.
 With a room of creative people, you'll probably get a lot of different answers as to how you can launch your paper plane for the maximum distance and speed.

 ### Activity